 5 Ways to Repair Your Marriage After a Major Conflict

 Conflict in marriage is inevitable.
 Even the strongest relationships encounter moments of tension and disagreement.
 However, what defines a healthy marriage isn't the absence of conflict but how couples address and repair after a fight.
 Rebuilding trust, intimacy, and communication is not only possible—it can also strengthen your relationship.
+Many couples, including those seeking support from orthodox therapists or engaging in couples therapy, can benefit from structured approaches to healing.

 The Importance of Repairing Intimacy After Conflict